 An archway leads to the dining room.
 (CD player with a variety of music) and bookcase..
 The pine dresser not only displays pretty blue and white china but contains a selection of family games and puzzles.

 Double patio doors lead from both rooms to the sheltered sunny terrace with you can enjoy Al Fresco breakfasts among the pretty flowering pots.
 Steps lead down to the well maintained enclosed garden with water feature, lawn and shaded pergola, perfect for relaxing afternoons on the sunbeds or evening BBQ's .
-A small path leads through an arch to the large enclosed landscaped garden (shared with the owners) where children can enjoy playing on the 14' trampoline, or playing football etc. whilst enjoying superb rural views across to the Camel estuary.
+A small path leads through an arch to the large enclosed landscaped garden (shared with the owners) where children can enjoy playing football etc. whilst enjoying superb rural views across to the Camel estuary.

 The modern light oak fitted kitchen overlooks the pretty front garden, and is well equipped with dishwasher, electric oven, gas hob, washer/dryer and fridge/freezer.
 There are two light and airy bedrooms .gently decorated in soft neutral colours, one double with washbasin, and one large family room with twin and bunk beds.
 One spacious bathroom has a spa bath, and the other has a shower with suite.